codeclimate/codeclimate-connector-pagerduty/README.md

-# Code Climate Collector: PagerDuty
+# Code Climate Connector: PagerDuty

-A collector integration for Code Climate Velocity to collect data from [PagerDuty](https://pagerduty.com).
+A connector integration for Code Climate Velocity to collect data from [PagerDuty](https://pagerduty.com).

 ## Configuration